iammohitvs/lite-store/README.md

 } http_request;
 ```

-The request is then managed by sending it over to the the right handler to process the many types of requests it can be.
-A reponse is then formed and sent back to the client.
+The request is then managed by sending it over to the right handler to process the many types of requests it can be.
+A response is then formed and sent back to the client.
 The entire process is very well logged and all errors are gracefully handled with proper 400 and 500 responses returned.

 #### pthreads

 To avail the benefits of multi-threading, and since this was built on a UNIX based OS, we use POSIX threads (pthreads). `pthreads` provides us with functionality to create, wait for, cancel, and terminate threads.
-The main advantage of multithreading, is parallel processing, and processing of tasks on other threads without taking up the main thread.
-Here, each requests is processed on a newly created thread, while the main thread is the one which constantly listens for requests to create new threads to processess it, and it doesn't end up blocking a second request while processing a first one.
+The main advantage of multithreading is parallel processing, and processing of tasks on other threads without taking up the main thread.
+Here, each request is processed on a newly created thread, while the main thread is the one which constantly listens for requests to create new threads to process it, and it doesn't end up blocking a second request while processing a first one.

 ![multithreading flowchart for web servers](/public/pthreads-flowchart.png)

 ### Data Store with mutual exclusion

 The in-memory data store is essentially a **hash table** on memory.
-We decide the hash table index for a particular nam-value pair by using a **hash function**.
+We decide the hash table index for a particular name-value pair by using a **hash function**.

 #### Hash Table

 The hash table is defined every time we run the program, and is erased out of memory every time we quit the program.
 Each entry of the hash table is a node in a linked list.
 Our hash table has a maximum capacity of `1024` entries.

 Hash tables are prone to collisions, which occurs when a hash function maps two different keys (in this case the name) to the same index to store the value.
 Using a technique called **chaining**, we avoid collisions.
-Chaining is the process of linking each entry at the index to the next one and so on, allowing us to store infinite entrys with the same index.
+Chaining is the process of linking each entry at the index to the next one and so on, allowing us to store infinite entries with the same index.

 ![chaining diagram](/public/chaining.png)

 #### Hash Function

-The hash fcuntion used here is called DJB2.
+The hash function used here is called DJB2.

 ```
-// DJB2 hash funciton
+// DJB2 hash function
 unsigned long hash_function(const char* name){
     if(!name){
         perror("name not found (hash function)");